julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Monday, July 14, 2025.
+#### Tuesday, July 15, 2025.
 Quote of the day:

-> "To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty." - Lao Tzu
+> "God's most lordly gift to man is decency of mind." - Aeschylus